IFPA Logo

 • Round One Process

-The Award Jury (the “Judges”) will independently review each essay and apply a rating of 1-9 on the basis of each of the Round 1 criteria.
+The Award Jury (the “Judges”) will independently review each essay and apply a rating of 1-9 based on the Round 1 criteria.
 The collective ratings from this process form the round one score.

 • Short List Round One

-The 5 highest ranked essays in each category will go forward to round two.
-In the case that two or more essays are in ranking position 5, all those images with the equal 5th point score will go ahead into round two.
+The five essays in each category with the highest rankings will advance to round two.
+If two or more essays are in ranking position 5, all those images with the equal 5th point score will go ahead into round two.

 • Round Two Process

-In Round Two the judges will apply a credit rating on the basis of Round 2 Criteria.
+In Round Two, the judges will apply a credit rating based on Round 2 Criteria.

 • Tie-Break Process

-If a tie-break is required, the judges will consider the respective images once again based on the criteria of Essay Description and Captions.
-The Judges will apply a credit rating of 1 to 6 in the Tie Break process.
-Decisions of the Judges are final and binding.
+If a tie-break is required, the judges will consider the respective images again based on the Essay Description and Captions criteria.
+The Judges will apply a credit rating of 1 to 6 in the tie-break process.
+The decisions of the Judges are final and binding.

-Publication of Winning Images Images will be on exhibition at the annual festival, published in the next Xposure Year Book and also on the “Xposure” official website.
+Publication of Winning Images Images will be on exhibition at the annual festival, published in the next Xposure Year Book and the “Xposure” official website.

-Rights Reserved Sponsors reserve the right not to award all prizes in the event an insufficient number of eligible entries meeting the minimum judging criteria are received, as determined by Organisers and Judges in their sole discretion.
+Rights Reserved Sponsors reserve the right not to award all prizes if an insufficient number of eligible entries meeting the minimum judging criteria are received, as determined by Organisers and Judges in their sole discretion.

 Entrant Licenses & Releases